 Roles and Interests

-Clinical and scholarly interests: Diversity and cultural competence, Latino psychology, HIV/AIDS, psychodynamic and relational psychotherapy
+Clinical and scholarly interests: Diversity and cultural competence, Latino psychology, HIV/AIDS, Attachment and relational psychotherapy

-Other professional roles and responsibilities: Maintain bilingual independent practice working with individuals, couples, and families; vice chair and soon-to-be chair of the Diversity Committee of the Oregon Psychological Association
+Other professional roles and responsibilities: Maintain bilingual independent practice working with individuals, couples, and families; President Elect for the Oregon Psychological Association

 Licenses and Awards

 Licensed as a psychologist in California (since 2002) and Oregon (since 2007)

 Minority Fellowship Program Fellow, HIV/AIDS research training 1998-2000